About those first few weeks and months of pregnancy and montehrhood…

 Any time I visited my GP and talk through the list of things I was suffering from, he would go “oh yes, it will all disappear when you give birth”, “that’s not common but few women suffer from it, give it time and lots of rest”.
 The good news all the time was that regardless of the pains, my baby boy was growing healthy and strong.
 Yep, that was all I cared for.

 One thing that’s real is that when you see the journey retrospectively, you absolutely think it was “grand” and tend to forget the downs and focus more on the ups.
-Nothing wrong with that, but I want to encourage the people reading this post to share with others how the parenthood experience develops, while it’s actually happening.
+Nothing wrong about that, but I want to encourage to people reading this post to share with others how the parenthood experience develops, while it’s actually happening.